Jonn-Ian/python_training/data_analytics_practices/lessons/learnings.md

-std() # to get the standard deviation sum() # to get the summation count() # to count, excluding no values len() # can be use to count also but includes no values median() # return middle value mode() # returns the most repeated values
+std() # to get the standard deviation sum() # to get the summation count() # to count, excluding no values value_counts()# to count but indicate which value inside the parethesis len() # can be use to count also but includes no values median() # return middle value mode() # returns the most repeated values